Are you looking for ways to eat healthier organic food on a budget? Have you ever asked, “How can I save money on organic food?”

 We have a huge garden and a large freezer.
 I freeze and can a lot of food.
 I also have many friends who do the same and we all trade things.
 For example, we have some grapevines that produce more than we can use and in the fall some friends come over and we spend a day making grape juice and jelly which we use all winter.

-It is free, organic, tastes better than anything you will find at the store and is a ton of fun because we do it together.
-Another friend has 10 organic apple trees and shares with all of us.
+It is free, organic, tastes better than anything you will find at the store, and is a ton of fun because we do it together.
+Another friend has 10 organic apple trees and shares them with all of us.

 2) Local Farms